shibbirtanvin/DLContract/README.md

 python motivExampleCorrect.py
 ```

 To run the tool with more sample example Buggy and Correct programs with example outputs, please refer to the [installation file](/INSTALL.md) for detailed instructions.
-The scripts to execute all DL programs from collected benchmarks are provided here [Scripts to execute all the codes in the collected benchmarks](ReproducibilityPackage/scripts.zip).
+The scripts to execute all DL programs from collected benchmarks are provided here in the [scripts to execute all the codes in the collected benchmarks](ReproducibilityPackage/scripts).

 ### Cite the paper as
 ```